 Work out if you deserve better

-Cutting costs may be an important factor in renewing your fleet.
-But your ambition should go beyond shaving a few percent off your baseline.
+Reducing costs may be an important factor in renewing your fleet.
+But your ambition should go beyond pure cost-cutting.
 The goal is a fleet that's built around your needs.
 Have you ever thought of yourself as a: